Blue Cave or Kerama Islands? Best Okinawa Snorkeling Spots Compared

 Weather is the main drawback.
 Boats and ferries can be delayed, rerouted, or canceled because of wind, waves, typhoons, or poor visibility.
 Keep your Kerama day flexible if possible, and never schedule your ferry return on the final day of your trip to avoid missing your flight.

-Okinawa Snorkeling Safety: Weather, Tides and Gear
+Okinawa Snorkeling Safety: Weather, Tides & Essential Gear

 Okinawa’s ocean can look calm from shore while conditions are still risky for snorkelers.
 Before entering the water, check the local weather, wind direction, wave height, tide, and any posted warnings.
 If you are unsure, choose a guided tour or skip the session.